OnroerendErfgoed/skosprovider/docs/development.rst

 Development
 ===========

-While skosprovider is still in Alpha development, the basic premise is fairly stable and the API changes have been fairly minor from version to version.
+While skosprovider is still in development, the basic premise is fairly stable and the API changes have been fairly minor from version to version.

 We try to cover as much code as we can with unit tests.
 You can run them using